codenotary/immudb4j/README.md

 ### Closing the client

-Apart from the `logout`, for closing the connection with immudb server use the `shutdown` operation:
+Apart from the `closeSession`, for closing the connection with immudb server use the `shutdown` operation:

 ```java
     immuClient.shutdown();